1j01/rezzy-zoom-and-enhance/IDEAS.md

 maybe use clues like meta tags but mostly look for clearly labeled Next buttons etc.

 * It should save your place automatically.
-(And you shouldn't lose it by simply navigating someplace else, so 1. you should be able to go back, which implies a browser like experience (with either a browser extention or specialized browser), and 2. it should be clear to the user how the address is being saved automatically)
+(And you shouldn't lose it by simply navigating someplace else, so 1. you should be able to go back, which implies a browser like experience (with either a browser extension or specialized browser), and 2. it should be clear to the user how the address is being saved automatically)

-* Splitting pages up by frames could be useful for reading on mobile devices like phones and ereaders, but it couldn't handle all page layouts (like, creative ones! y'know?), and if it did them in the wrong order that would be confusing and you might not be able to tell what happened.
+* Splitting pages up by frames could be useful for reading on mobile devices like phones and e-readers, but it couldn't handle all page layouts (like, creative ones! y'know?), and if it did them in the wrong order that would be confusing and you might not be able to tell what happened.